-The sum of balances in the clearing accounts and reserve accounts maintained by commercial banks with the central bank.
-In Hong Kong, this refers to the sum of the balances in the clearing accounts maintained by the banks with the HKMA for settling interbank payments and payments between banks and the HKMA.
-The Aggregate Balance represents the level of interbank liquidity, and is a part of the Monetary Base.
+The sum of balances in the clearing accounts and reserve accounts kept with the central bank.
+In Hong Kong, this refers to the sum of the balances in the clearing accounts kept with the HKMA.
+The Aggregate Balance is a part of the Monetary Base.